 4 positions start on a rolling basis according to applicants’ availability.
 Applications are accepted year-round within 2 months of proposed start.
 For Internship, a 3-6 month commitment is required.
 Skills/experience desired: Outdoor work experience.
 Ability and willingness to perform demanding physical labor.
 Driver’s license and clean record required.
 Ability and willingness to work alone and/or others.
 Facility with hand tools, basic carpentry, and gardening skills a plus.

 Full board is provided.
 All meals are organic and from the farm when available: veggies, meat, eggs, milk, yogurt, honey, fruit, etc. Cooking and amazing meals are a big part of the experience.
 Accommodation (room) on-farm for Seasonal Interns is provided as space is available.
 (Interns may live off-farm.)

-Stipend for Seasonal Interns committing to more than 3 months, there is a stipend of $300/month in addition to room, board and instruction.
+Seasonal Interns staying more than 3 months receive a stipend of $300/month in addition to room, board and instruction.
 It is necessary that applicants assess their financial status and determine if they are able to support themselves for the duration of their commitment.
-(50% of stipend is paid bi-monthly, 50% is paid in a lump sum after 3 months.
+(50% of stipend is paid bi-monthly, 50% is held in escrow and paid in a lump sum after 3 months.
 Interns who depart before completing 3 months forfeit.)

 Outdoor work experience is required to apply.
 Varied work experience is valuable.
 Applicants must be willing to work long, hard hours and meet a broad range of physical, mental and emotional challenges inherent in farm life.